pixlee/salesforce-commerce-cloud/cartridges/int_pixlee/README.md

-# int_pixlee: Pixlee Site Genesis LINK cartridge
+# int_pixlee: Pixlee SiteGenesis cartridge (Deprecated)

+> [!WARNING]
+> Salesforce stopped supporting SiteGenesis in 2020

-This cartridge is intended to provide components required to integrate Pixlee services with Salesforce Commerce Cloud applications based on Site Genesis.
+This cartridge is intended to provide components required to integrate Pixlee services with Salesforce Commerce Cloud applications based on SiteGenesis.

+***

 ## Dependencies
 This cartridge depends on `int_pixlee_core`.